bduggan/raku-log-async/README.md

 ===========

 `Log::Async` provides asynchronous logging using the supply and tap semantics of Perl 6.
+Log messages are emitted asynchronously to a supply.
+Taps are only executed by one thread at a time.

 The default logger prints the level, timestamp, and message to stdout.